Decades of Workers' Compensation Experience in the Central Valley

 All too often, employees are wrongfully denied workers’ compensation benefits after suffering an on-the-job injury.
 This may occur when insurers are reluctant to pay for an employee’s costly medical expenses, lost wages and disability benefits.
 However, a denied workers’ compensation claims lawyer can help you determine if you have options to reverse an insurer’s decision on your claim.

 At Berry, Smith & Bartell, our Fresno workers’ compensation lawyers are qualified to handle every aspect of the claims process.
 We have detailed knowledge of California’s workers' compensation laws and have helped numerous workers in several industries appeal denied workers’ compensation claims.
 Our team of accomplished attorneys has a successful track record of assisting injured workers and their loved ones after suffering a work-related injury.
-Senior Partner and Founder Wm.
-Todd Berry is a member of the Fresno County Bar Association and has been taking cases to the Workers' Compensation Appeal Board since 2007.
 We understand that handling the workers’ compensation process on your own can be difficult, and that many people are unaware of the challenges of obtaining fair benefits.
-With more than 85 years of combined legal experience, we are prepared to help you through every step of the process to help you recover the benefits you deserve.
+With more than 60 years of combined legal experience, we are prepared to help you through every step of the process to help you recover the benefits you deserve.

 We will provide you with a free, no obligation consultation to review your claim and the reason it was denied.
 If we find that your employer or its insurer made a mistake in refusing to provide you workers’ compensation benefits, we will not hesitate to take appropriate legal action.
 Our attorneys work on a contingency fee basis and will only charge you if we help you obtain benefits for your claim.